gr2m/github-app-slack-demo/README.md

 The functionality is kept intentionally simple: use the `/hello-github subscribe owner/repo` Slack command to subscribe to new issues for a GitHub repository.

+You can try out the latest version of this app at https://github-app-slack-demo.netlify.app/.

 ## What others built

 Did you extend or change the functionality and want to share it with others?
 Add a link to your repository below